• Skip to primary navigation

 I know what you’re thinking: not another heavy, dense bread...
 And bread with buckwheat flour just sounds like a super dense, tough loaf - something that would result in a brick of a bread loaf.
 Right?

 The reason has to do with the ingredients.
 It’s a yeast bread so it’s not as dense as most buckwheat breads.
 In fact, the yeast helps it stay delightfully soft and rise nice and tall.
 It’s a simple recipe too – just 2 bowls and a stand mixer.
 Add in some rise time and bake until golden.
-Then enjoy thick slices with soup, thin slices for sandwiches, or as lovely breakfast toast.
+Then enjoy thick slices with soup (this gluten free beer bread is delicious too), thin slices for sandwiches, or as lovely breakfast toast.

 Jump to: